 Victoria personifies the Goddess of Victory.
 An important figure in Roman society, many temples were built in her honour and she often appeared on Roman coins, jewellery and architecture.
 Commonly seen on a chariot, Victoria specifically symbolises victory over death and determines who will be successful in war.
 Hence why she is worshipped by victorious generals.

 The Berlin Victory Column sits proudly in the heart of Tiergarten Park.
 Just below the bronze sculpture of Victoria sits a viewing platform.
-285 steps up a spiral staircase, the climb is not one for the faint hearted, but the reward is spectacular with panoramic views of Berlin from the observation deck.
+Hop off our Berlin bus tour to take the 285 steps up a spiral staircase.
+The climb is not one for the faint hearted, but the reward is spectacular with panoramic views of Berlin from the observation deck.
 One of the city’s most popular attractions.

 Other interesting facts about the Berlin Victory Column

 - The Berlin Victory Column is today listed as a heritage site.

 - The Victoria bronze sculpture was featured in the music video to U2’s 1993 ‘Stay (Faraway, So Close!)’.

 - The Berlin Victory Column managed to survive the bombing raids of World War II.